 For kids and teens, social media is an essential part of their lives, much the way telephones were important to us at their age.

-There are plenty of good things about social media — but also many potential dangers and things that you want your kids and teens to avoid.
-They don’t always make the smartest choices when they post something to a site like Facebook or YouTube, and sometimes this can lead to problems.
+There are plenty of advantages to social media — but also many potential dangers and issues you want your little ones to avoid.
+They don’t always make the smartest choices when they post something on sites like Facebook or YouTube, and sometimes this can lead to problems.

-It’s important to be aware of what your kids are doing online, but prying too much can alienate them and damage the trust you’ve built together.
+It’s important to be aware of what your kids are doing online, but too much prying can alienate them and damage the trust you’ve built.
 The key is to stay involved in a way that makes your kids understand that you respect their privacy but want to make sure they’re safe.

-A good idea is to lay down the rules for using technology from the beginning (when and how he’s allowed to use it and specific punishments if he breaks the rules).
-This is especially important when it comes to using social networks.
+A good idea is to lay down the rules for using technology from the beginning (when and how they are allowed to use it and specific punishments if they break the rules).
+This is particularly important when it comes to using social networks.
 Teach your kids the golden ‘Grandma Rule’ – Never post or ‘snap’ anything that you wouldn’t want your grandma to see.

-If you still think there is a need to ban your child from using certain contents in the internet, you can block the websites that you want to keep your child away from.
+If you still think there is a need to ban your child from using certain contents on the Internet, you can block the websites that you want to keep your child away from.
 Most browsers have “Approved Sites” tab, where you can manage website blocking.

-When it comes to kids, it is wise to arrange a more controlled setting: keep computers in public areas in the house, avoid laptops and smart phones in bedrooms, and set some rules on the use of technology (no cell phones at the dinner table, etc).
+Yet, when it comes to kids, it is wise to arrange a more controlled setting: keep computers in public areas in the house, avoid laptops and smartphones in bedrooms, and set rules on the use of technology (no cell phones at the dinner table, etc).
 Setting a good example through your own virtual behavior can go a long way toward helping your kids use social media safely.